JoachimGoedhart/DotBlot-analysis/README.md

 - Pandas
 -	Skimage

 Other libraries, such as pystackreg, must be installed as an extra.

+### Load Data
+The required data and the example data:
+-	The first mask is going to be the one used to get values out of every labeled dot.
+-	The second one is used to register the images to the Reference Spots only
+-	The Table consists of the list of conditions of each Human Chemokine Array coordinates taken from the protocol.

 ## Mount Drive
-The most important step to make this Notebook work is to mount the personal Drive to the GoogleCoLab.
+To make this Notebook work it is required to mount the personal Drive to the GoogleCoLab.
 To do that, “Run” the code and accept to access your Drive.
 If you click on the left, on the folder icon, your Drive folder should appear with all your personal organized Drive that you are able to access freely.
 ## Directories
 Once you are connected to your personal Drive you can access the data.
 To make the workspace clear and neat I divided the data in folders (“directories”):